 Full-spectrum CBD is the name given to products containing CBD extracts infused with traces of other cannabinoids.
 Some studies suggest the combination of CBD and other cannabinoids may produce a stronger therapeutic effect than CBD alone.
 Researchers call this phenomenon the entourage effect.
 Since the CBD industry is relatively new, not much research has been conducted on this particular subject, but scientists are continually working hard to understand the full effects of the entourage effect.

-Because CBD is extracted from hemp, full-spectrum products will only contain cannabinoids found in hemp.
-THC is one of those cannabinoids found in hemp; however, the THC content in hemp is never over 0.3%.
-Due to its extremely low THC content, full-spectrum CBD from hemp has no psychoactive properties at all, so users should not be worried about getting high or failing any drug tests.
+THC is one of the cannabinoids found in hemp; however, the THC content in hemp is never over 0.3%.
+Due to its extremely low THC content, there are no no psychoactive properties at all, so users should not be worried about getting high.

-Even though full-spectrum CBD products have THC in them, they are legal nationwide.
+Yes, hey are legal nationwide.
 In 2018, Congress passed legislation to legalize hemp at the federal level effectively making hemp-derived products available and legal everywhere in the country.
-Additionally, full-spectrum CBD products won’t show up on drug tests.

 Most brands sell CBD products in one of two formats: full spectrum or isolate.
 But, what’s the difference?
 As opposed to CBD full spectrum solutions, CBD isolate is exactly what it sounds like- it is pure CBD isolated from the rest of the hemp plant and other cannabinoids.
 Despite the different extraction processes, both isolate and full-spectrum products can be formulated into a variety of products such as oils, capsules, and even creams.